nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 chapter: kupe
 ---

-You will learn how to set up your account on Kupe and how to log in onto the machine.
+You will learn how to set up your account on Kupe and how to login to the machine.

 ### Requirements